ntshashikumar/aurelia-batch-1/Readme.txt

-// Pushing Changes or newly modified files to remote repository 6.git add . // All modifieed files/folders to the Staging area(files ready to added to remote) 7.git commit -m "Initial Commit" //Files/folders which are ready to be pushed to the remote repository 8.git push origin BRANCH_NAME // for pushing changes to the remote repository
+// Pushing Changes or newly modified files to remote repository 6.git add . // All modifieed files/folders to the Staging area(files ready to added to remote) 7.git commit -m "Initial Commit" //Files/folders which are ready to be pushed to the remote repository 8.git push origin BRANCH_NAME // for pushing local changes to the remote repository

 // Creating new branch
 git branch BRANCH_NAME // create a branch git checkout BRANCH_NAME // Select or gets into the specified branch

+git pull origin BRANCH_NAME // Pulling latest changes from remote repository to local repository